hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * I have an evolved version.
 I will look at it tomorrow.
 I have too much headache, everything is turning around me.
 This topic is horrible as it has too many similar visual symbols and everything seems the other.

 [15:57:50](#YJXbuFM-dg-Ug-EBczb-rIy37EQ9xz3EDFGYKn5DjJ0) <GiuseppeChillemi (GiuseppeChillemi)>:
 * I have an evolved version.
 I will look at it tomorrow.
 I have too much headache, everything is turning around me.
 This topic is horrible as it has too many similar visual symbols and everything seems the other.
-I my mind thougths switch and combine between multiple versions of explanations. Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´
+I my mind thougths switch and combine between multiple versions of explanations. üòµ‚Äçüí´üòµ‚Äçüí´üòµ‚Äçüí´

 [15:58:09](#9Hb30h4VTA-dIWTZdhJuWKyIkFYYOkbTHeFkdaSqUkk) <GiuseppeChillemi (GiuseppeChillemi)>:
 * I have an evolved version.
 I will look at it tomorrow.
 I have too much headache, everything is turning around me.
 This topic is horrible as it has too many similar visual symbols and everything seems the other.
-I my mind thougths switch and combine between multiple versions of the explanations I give. Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´
+I my mind thougths switch and combine between multiple versions of the explanations I give. üòµ‚Äçüí´üòµ‚Äçüí´üòµ‚Äçüí´

 [16:13:43](#v-2_KY2F7muEzwvL_36J0pBtUA_XWsHFE76K6sUChiM) <GiuseppeChillemi (GiuseppeChillemi)>:
 * I have an evolved version.
 I will look at it tomorrow.
 I have too much headache, everything is turning around me.
 This topic is horrible as it has too many similar visual symbols and everything seems the other.
-In my mind thougths switch and combine between multiple versions of the explanations I give. Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´
+In my mind thougths switch and combine between multiple versions of the explanations I give. üòµ‚Äçüí´üòµ‚Äçüí´üòµ‚Äçüí´

 [16:14:11](#g6hdC0XhK80NioORktI6VuhEd2Jd67Rw3LF8VtvYJQU) <GiuseppeChillemi (GiuseppeChillemi)>:
 * I have an evolved version.
 I will look at it tomorrow.
 I have too much headache, everything is turning around me.
 This topic is horrible as it has too many similar visual symbols and everything seems the other.
-In my mind thoughts switch and combine between multiple versions of the explanations I give. Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´Ì†ΩÌ∏µ‚ÄçÌ†ΩÌ≤´
+In my mind thoughts switch and combine between multiple versions of the explanations I give. üòµ‚Äçüí´üòµ‚Äçüí´üòµ‚Äçüí´

 [17:30:32](#60_iGM4IGAgFC-dVw22ZSY6dOB7mu5RLaGmxdXhd3Qg) <GiuseppeChillemi (GiuseppeChillemi)>:
 Well, Rebol2 shows a bug and some occurrences have a problem in the new version.